apache/flink/docs/dev/stream/state/state.md

 Every time incremental cleanup is triggered, the iterator is advanced.
 The traversed state entries are checked and expired ones are cleaned up.

-This feature can be activated in `StateTtlConfig`:
+This feature can be configured in `StateTtlConfig`:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">